 The Santa Barbara Channel is a primary feeding ground for these large and typically endangered sea creatures.
 It is really also a important thoroughfare for the only issue bigger than they are: shipping vessels and cruise ships.

-Federal officials say at the very least 18 whales have washed up on East Coastline shorelines given that Dec.
+Federal officials say at the very least 18on East Coastline shorelines given that Dec.
 1. Specialists think whales have been drawn closer to shore this winter season by their foodstuff resources into waters crowded with big ships.

 Callie Leiphardt, a scientist with Whale Risk-free, which is funded by billionaire Salesforce co-founder Marc Benioff, said even a blue whale — the largest animal to at any time reside — is “no match for a 1,000-foot cargo ship.”